My 2014 Annual Review

 Marketing.
 I write down my thoughts online, and that’s all the marketing I do for my business.
 And it works; I get more high-quality leads every week than an average mid-sized agency.
 I’m not looking to hire, so for now, I’m happy with referring most of those leads to others.

 Family support.
-I’ve had the pleasure of working closely with my youngest brother, Pontus, for a year.
-He’s a professional soccer player, but he has helped me out on a semi-regular basis throughout the year.
+I’ve enjoyed working closely with my youngest brother, Pontus, for a year.
+He’s a professional soccer player, but he has helped me semi-regularly throughout the year.

 2. What Didn’t Go So Well This Year?

 Office space.
-After working out of my apartment most of 2013, I moved into a centrally located office in 2014.
-But in 2015, I gave up the lease, even though I loved the office.
+After working out of my apartment for most of 2013, I moved into a centrally located office in 2014.
+But in 2015 I gave up the lease, even though I enjoyed the office.
 I love working from home, and that’s what I did — whenever I had the chance.
-I don’t even want to think about how much money I spent on rent those 18 months!
+I don’t even want to think about how much money I spent on rent for those 18 months!

 The project from hell.
-Took on a risky project in 2013, and the project just went on and on, well into 2014.
+Took on a risky project in 2013, which just went on and on, well into 2014.
 After 300+ hours, I still hadn’t made a dime.
-Once the project finally launched, everything had changed for the worse, and even though we marketed the task well, sales weren’t exactly booming.
-And when I was finally about to get paid in late 2014, the company told me that they had already spent that money.
+Once the project finally launched, everything changed for the worse, and even though we marketed the task well, sales weren’t booming.
+And when I was finally about to get paid in late 2014, the company told me they had already spent that money.

 Agency plans.
 I’ve always had some vision to grow my business into an agency.
 But now I’m not so sure.
 I do know that I enjoy being a freelancer, though.
 Can I run a solo business forever and be happy?